sai-pallavi-2003/Sell-Your-Car/README.md

 # About Sell Your Car
 Sell your car is an informational web application and provides insights from the data collected from users of various age groups.
-It shows information about the most popular brands, most popular car models and the new features new age car lovers would like to see
+It shows information about the most popular brands, most popular car models and the new features modern age car lovers would like to see.
+There is also a car price predictor that gives the most

 <br/>